FlatEric86/Preisanalyse-mit-Crawler/_DATA_PROCESSING_/readme.txt

 The second one represents the ratio between the price of store_0 and store_2 (store_1 is ignored because it's not relevant).
 The third one represents the absolute price difference between store_0 and store_2.

+The Scrip <script_imp.py> gots some better improvements and bugfixes than the first script.